brigadecore/brigade/docs/index.md

 [Dive deep into what makes Brigade, Brigade](topics/index.md).

+## Releasing Brigade

+For maintainers of this project, steps on cutting a new release of Brigade can be found [here](topics/releasing.md).

 ## Related Resources

 If you'd like to add links to this list, open a pull request on